stephabauva/full_stack_python_javascript/README.md

 Note: set a variable at the beginning of the class for the default value and set the onChange parameter to
 Note: set the onChnage parameters to the methods that will change the state of the data to be send to the backend

-Add page to display the room info with the room code create Room.js: create default state, add variable to get the roomCode from React's props.match.params, and render info add route to HomePage with /room/:roomCode add url t frontend.urls with 'room/<str:roomCode>'
+Add page to display the room info with the room code (video 7): create Room.js: create default states (values at false at first, link to the backend later), add variable to get the roomCode from React's props.match.params, and render info add route to HomePage with /room/:roomCode add url to frontend.urls with 'room/<str:roomCode>' create the get request getRoom to get the data add the url to api.urls try http://127.0.0.1:8000/api/get-room?code=SZSLTA in browser; ...?code=hello should not work add function getRoomDetails to Room to fetch the data from the backend call that function with this.getRoomDetails() in Room Constructor that will update the state and force a re-render
+Note: add toString() to {this.state.guestCanPause} and {this.state.isHost} to eb able to see the result in the browser in CreateRoomPage.js, modify handleRoomButtonPressed() with React props.history.push() so that when when press create a room, we get directed to the right page --> this.props.history.push('/room/' + data.code)